Pinball (1984 video game): Re-releases

 Pinball was re-released on NES in 1985, and for the Family Computer Disk System on May 30, 1989.

+In the 1990s, Pinball was exclusively re-released in Germany with new box and manual art under the "Classic Serie" label.

-The game is unlockable within the 2001 games Dōbutsu no Mori for Nintendo 64 and Animal Crossing for GameCube.
+The game is unlockable within the 2001 games Dōbutsu no Mori for the Nintendo 64 and its GameCube port, Animal Crossing.
 The latter can be played on a Game Boy Advance via a link cable.
 In 2002, Pinball was re-released for the e-Reader on the Game Boy Advance.

 Pinball was released on Virtual Console for the Wii on November 19, 2006 in North America, December 2 in Japan, and December 15 in PAL region, and on Wii U on October 24, 2013.
-It was released on Nintendo Switch Online on May 26, 2022.
+It was released via the Nintendo Classics service on May 26, 2022.
+The arcade version was released by Hamster Corporation as part of their Arcade Archives series on the Nintendo Switch on August 30, 2019.

 Reception

+Pinball received mixed reviews.
+German magazine Power Play said that although the game was fun, it was not worth its price at the time, and thought it should be cheaper.
+French publication Tilt praised the speed of the game, but noted the games drawbacks in having limited multiplayer support and the odd physics glitch.
+Corbie Dillard from Nintendo Life stated that for 500 Wii Points, "you'd be hard-pressed to find a better game for those times when you just need a quick and simple pinball fix without a lot of bells & whistles".

-In Japan, Game Machine listed VS. Pinball in its October 1, 1984 issue as being the twenty-fourth most-successful table arcade unit of the month.
+In Japan, Game Machine listed VS. Pinball as the 24th most successful table arcade unit of September 1984.